Admitted vs. non-admitted insurance: What’s the difference?

 - Dispute resolution support: In the case of a dispute with an admitted insurance provider, policyholders can reach out for help from the state insurance department.

-While admitted carriers generally offer better protection to policyholders than non-admitted carriers, they are not a one-size-fits-all solution.
+While admitted insurance can offer certain regulatory protections to buyers, they are not a one-size-fits-all solution.
 In short, admitted does not equal better.

-Here are a few downsides of admitted carriers:
+Here are a few downsides of admitted insurance:

 - Limited coverage for high-risk and emerging industries or specialized policies